Oil and gas exploration company saves 30% on implementation costs

 To accommodate the company’s rapid growth, the organization implemented Oracle ERP Cloud for its procure to pay cycle.
 They needed to find an SoD solution that would integrate well within their cloud environment and provide detailed audit reporting, SoD visibility, and scalable non-employee roles.
 The client worked with SafePaaS and an audit firm to assist with the implementation, the security design-build process, and the establishment of governance processes to protect their new ERP.
 Prior to implementation auditors required a full review of all the ERP Cloud roles to ensure the SOD risks were mitigated in the production roll-out.
 IT Security was called upon to ensure that the roles provided to users didn’t violate the company’s security policies or access controls and Business users needed the assurance that the process controls such as 3-way match, approval hierarchy, and cross-validation rules were configured accurately in ERP Cloud Finance management to prevent financial misstatement risk in GL, AP, FA, and AR modules.

-The customer used Enterprise Access Monitor (EAM) to overcome their SoD challenges during the implementation of Oracle ERP Cloud.
+The customer used Enterprise Access Manager (EAM) to overcome their Segregation of Duties challenges during the implementation of Oracle ERP Cloud.
 EAM is a Segregation of Duties and Sensitive Access management solution.
 The customer’s ERP System Administrators, Compliance managers, IT Security Managers, and Process Controls Owners use this solution to define their access policies, assess access risk, detect access control violations, and remediate access control violations.
 Additionally, both the customer’s Internal and External Auditors were able to review the access violation reports to establish the effectiveness of access controls.

 Implementation cost savings 30%